EMBODIED AWAKENING: 200HR Yoga Teacher Training

 Why This Training Exists

-For many, “yoga” now means athletic postures, stylish leggings, and curated social feeds.
+Modern yoga has drifted far from its roots.
+For many, "yoga" now means athletic postures, stylish leggings, and curated social feeds.

 “Yoga is not escape from life.
 It is intimacy with reality itself"